 How do you manage a team of people who are spread out geographically?
 How do you co-ordinate international time zones?
-The concept of working via the Internet has begun to creep into the everyday workplace, so it’s probably a good time for us to round up some great tools for organising and managing a decentralised team of people.
+The concept of working via the Internet has begun to creep into the everyday workplace, so it’s probably a good time for us to round up some great online meeting tools for organising and managing a decentralised team of people.

 Thanks to decent Internet access in many countries worldwide, there are a great deal more businesses these days who are willing to allow workers to telecommute instead of physically being in the office.
 Many are also realising that it can be quick and easy to hire freelancers online to do small piecework.
 Some businesses, like MakeUseOf, have realised that there doesn’t need to be a central location for the business at all – people simply work from wherever in the world suits them.

 International Meeting Schedulers

 While it’s entirely possible for some people to use Google Calendar’s nifty tools to find a time , many users simply have too many calendars to consider or they have too many things that aren’t entered in the calendar at all.
 Therefore, it’s worth looking at the following alternatives as well.